strukturedkaos/donpottinger/source/blog/2019-07-05-a-case-of-mistaken-identity.html.markdown

 I didn’t.
 I’m glad I didn’t.

 I could have pointed out all the differences between my son and the other boy.
-From the innocuous, like the other boy was wearing blue googles while Damian wears green ones.
+From the innocuous, like the other boy was wearing blue goggles while Damian wears green ones.
 To the things a black father to a biracial son notices, like the other boy is lighter skinned and has coarse, almost blond hair while Damian has wavy, dark hair.
 But...

 Again, I didn’t.
 I’m glad I didn’t.